woodcrafty/PyETo/docs/FAO-56_Penman-Monteith.rst

 =============================
 FAO-56 Penman-Monteith method
 =============================
+This is the method recommended by the Food and Agriculture Organisation of the United Nations (FAO) for estimating (ET\ :sub:`o`\ ) for a short grass crop using limited meteorological data (see Allen et al, 1998).

+The FAO-56 Penman-Monteith equation requires site location, air temperature, humidity, radiation and wind speed data for daily, weekly, ten-day or monthly ET\ :sub:`o` calculations.
+It is important to verify the units of all input data.*PyETo* provides functions to convert common units to the standard unit (see the API of the ``pyeto.convert`` module).

-These instructions are a very brief summary of those given in Allen et al (1998).
+The instructions given below are a brief summary of those given in Allen et al (1998).
 It is recommended that you familiarise yourself with chapters 1 to 4 of Allen et al (1998) before proceeding.

-Apart from the site location, the FAO-56 Penman-Monteith equation requires air temperature, humidity, radiation and wind speed data for daily, weekly, ten-day or monthly calculations.
-It is important to verify the units of all input data.*PyETo* provides functions to convert common units to the standard unit (see the API of the ``pyeto.convert`` module).

 -------------
 Required data